christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 3. `tmp/local-workflow-durable-history.json`

 Record the failing command, the returned `instanceId`, the computed `workflowName`, the GitHub Actions run id, and whether the tunnel showed an active host connection when the failure occurred.

+> Agent note:
+> If the failure occurs after Step 7 returned a valid `instanceId`, keep troubleshooting against that same instance first.
+Only start a second instance after you have concluded that the first one is unusable for reasons unrelated to ordinary lookup or quoting mistakes.

 ## Security Considerations